≡ Menu

 To simplify things, when Tesla’s stock price hit a certain threshold, say $500 per share, for a number of days in a quarter, the holders have the option to exchange a portion of or even the whole debt for common stocks.

 In this case, Tesla will pay cash to settle the principal amount and issue common stocks for the conversion premium.
+These common stocks issued will certainly increase the outstanding stocks.
+The question is, how many outstanding stocks have been added?

 According to the following snapshot that depicts Tesla’s statements of equity, about 2 million shares outstanding or less than 1% of total shares outstanding attributed to convertible debts have been added in 2020 and the amount was about 1 million in 2021.